verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 ### Verify the deployment

-  Applying the binding initiates the creation of several Kubernetes objects.
+  Applying the application configuration initiates the creation of several Kubernetes objects.
   Actual creation and initialization of these objects occurs asynchronously.
   The following steps provide commands for determining when these objects are ready for use.